Tags: Buttermilk, Cheesecake, Farmers Cheese, First Love, Graham Crackers, Skinny Cheesecake, Weight Watchers Fresh

 But, NOO, no one was setting foot on any ride until my mission was complete.
-They were all voyeurs, rubberneckers, my plight was more exciting to them than the roller coaster with the almost 90 degree angle drop.
+They were all voyeurs, rubberneckers, my plight was more exciting to them than the roller coaster with the almost 90 degree angle drop, although I’m sure they’d hit it if my mission failed, to avoid the carnage.

 I was now walking very slow, looking down at my fingernails, picking at a hangnail.
 My hands were trembling slightly, my mouth dry as cotton.
 Soon I was surrounded by my ‘troop’, words of encouragement coming at me from every angle, but the words were like shrapnel at this point..I wanted it to stop.

 “Thanks, guys, but I’ll be okay.”
 I said as I tried to swallow the fear that reintroduced itself to my gullet .
 Yeah right.
 Will our new hometown besties attend my funeral?
 What would they say?
 We knew Lisa for only 30 minutes, but she was a really great girl!

 Soon we were facing the Tilt-A-Whirl diagonally as we rounded the circle.
 Hmm..I never knew the pier was circular when you walked completely around it instead of right to left, left to right, straight through, like we always did in the past.
 Uninteresting little factoid.
 It’s funny how you notice such insignificant things when you’re about to do or take on something nerve-wracking and/or possibly life changing.

 We all stopped and looked towards the ride.
 I saw some tall guy with a mustache running from car to car closing them, then going back into what looked to be a DJ/ride operating booth, then back out again to open the car doors when the ride was over.
 HA!
 He wasn’t working tonight!
 I was free until tomorrow!
 I relaxed and decided maybe I could go on some rides after all.

 Then I saw him.
 He came out of the booth to say something to the tall guy.
-They laughed and went back in.
+They laughed and went back into the booth.
 My heart started fluttering.
-I turned to one of my friends…
+I turned to one of my friends and asked in a panic…